Bill Ramage ahead of Ron Hill in a Vets race

 Personal Bests: 1 hour: 17516m 1970; Marathon: 2.31.04 1971

-Willie hafd a long career as a distance runner running in the Monkland colours for many years on the track, over the country and on the roads at all distances.
+Willie had a long career as a distance runner running in the Monkland colours for many years on the track, over the country and on the roads at all distances.
 When reaching the veteran stage, he switched to Shettleston Harriers and became a well known ultra distance runner.
-He had a good career as a veteran and was second in the Scottish Veterans Cross Country Championships 1974.
+For example, in 1970 he finished second in the Edinburgh to Glasgow 45 miles; and the Two Bridges 36 miles.
+He had a good career as a veteran: winning the inaugural SVHC XC in 1971; and finishing second M40 in the Scottish Veterans Cross Country Championships in 1974; and also won medals as M55, M75 and M80.

 Mike Ryan – see full profile